 “99 perfumes” is a play with 99 characters written by Genevieve Flaven and inspired by the stories of workers from the perfume industry in Grasse.
 It is the first time the 99-project theatre device is applied to the experience of working and it is exciting!
 Genevieve reports.

 It all began in Grasse….

 Last year, in October 2018, I met a historian from the city of Grasse who mentionned the extended knowledge of scented materials that the inhabitants of the Region gained and passed on over the years.
-Indeed, the region of Grasse is dedicated to fragrances since Catherine de Medici reign and generations of Grasse residents have been cultivating, processing and composting scented materials since the 16th century.
+Indeed, the region of Grasse is dedicated to fragrances since Catherine de Medici reign and generations of Grasse residents have been cultivating, processing and composing scented materials since the 16th century.
 The unique ability of Grasse residents to smell and remember fragrances seemed to me a powerful approach to make the portrait of their community.
-By a happy coincidence, the skills related to perfume in Pays de Grasse was declared as Intangible Cultural Heritage once month later in November 2018 and reinforced my intuition.
+By a happy coincidence, the skills related to fragances in Pays de Grasse was declared Intangible Cultural Heritage once month later (November 2018) and it reinforced my intuition.